-How to respond to negative reviews on Glassdoor is becoming an imperative for many companies.
-What may have been an issue impacting large enterprises with tens of thousands of employees is now something many startups and SMB tech companies have to address.
+How to respond to negative reviews on Glassdoor is becoming an imperative for many startups and emerging growth tech companies.

 Much like other review sites (Yelp comes to mind), Glassdoor can be both a benefit and a burden on tech startups and SMBs competing against large enterprises for top talent.
-For starters, it gives past and current employees extraordinary ability to impact your company’s reputation.
-A handful of negative responses for a tech company with 50 employees can swing the perception needle into the red.
+A handful of negative responses for a tech company with 50 employees can swing the brand perception needle into the red.

 Don’t take it personally